 Lurid rants about the evils of the Catholic Church got me curious: how could an organization so wicked, so corrupt, be allowed to exist in a civilized society?

 More to the point, why couldn’t I see evidence of generation-spanning evil plots?
-As a malign overlord, or scheming occidental Fu Manchu analogs, the Vatican seemed to be singularly ineffective.
+As a malign overlord, or scheming occidental Fu Manchu analog, the Vatican seemed to be singularly ineffective.

 My curiosity was aroused — not much, but enough for me to have a sort of ‘In Basket’ in my mind for facts about the Catholic Church.
 Facts, not assertions: I knew the difference between the two before I left my teens.